spectraphilic/wsn_riot/README.md

     # Port the mote is connected to, default is /dev/ttyACM0
     PORT=/dev/ttyUSB0

+    # Extra arguments for avrdude
+    FFLAGS_EXTRA="-F"

     # Baudrate of the USB port, default is 9600
     BAUD=115200

+If you get some error flashing like:

+    avrdude: stk500_getsync() attempt 1 of 10: not in sync: resp=0x31

+Try unplugging and plugging again the USB cable.

 RIOT